Artistic Director, Performer, Educational Workshop Developer

 Erin has trained in Dance and Theatre since childhood.
 During her early education, she received training at local dance and vocal studios, performed as a member of the McMaster Dancers, and took classes at Randolph Performing Arts in Toronto, Steps on Broadway, and the Broadway Dance Centre in NYC.
 Before pursuing secondary education, she owned a successful chain of three dance studios for ten years.

 After completing Teachers College, she was honored with the Ontario Secondary School Teachers Federation Award for Excellence in Teaching Practice.
 Additionally, she holds a Professional Teaching Certification in Jazz, Tap, and Stage Dance Arts from the British Association of Teachers of Dancing.
-She has judged dance competitions, taught at dance studios across Ontario
+She has adjudicated dance competitions, and taught at dance studios across Ontario.

-As a professional clown artist, Erin has trained with International School Theatre Association, Bad Hats Theatre, and Red Nose Remedy.
+As a professional clown artist, Erin has trained with the International School Theatre Association, Bad News Days Theatre, and Red Nose Remedy.
 She has completed her 200-Hour Yoga Teacher Training Certification with additional certifications in Level 1 and 2 of Trauma-Informed Movement Practice.
 Erin integrates mindfulness practices into every classroom and rehearsal space, and has recently retired after 21 years of arts education with the Hamilton Wentworth District School Board.

 Michael Hannigan, (he/him)